gothwalritu/Pewlett-Hackard-Analysis/README.md

 ## Resources

-•	The data was gathered in CSV file and the analysis was performed with relational databases.
+•	The data was gathered in CSV files and the analysis was performed with relational databases.

 •	We are using QuickDBD to create ERD.